-On or shortly after the incoming student matriculation date (see academic calendar), log in to CAESAR and follow instructions to lift the "Emergency Contact Hold" on your new account: http://www.northwestern.edu/ses/students/emergency-information/registration-hold.html Enter and confirm 1) the phone number for the university to notify you in case of campus emergencies, 2) your current address, and 3) your emergency contact.
+On or shortly after the incoming student matriculation date (see academic calendar), log in to CAESAR and follow instructions to lift the "Emergency Contact Hold" on your new account, linked here.

+Enter and confirm 1) the phone number for the university to notify you in case of campus emergencies, 2) your current address, and 3) your emergency contact.